 Skip to main content

-Record general loan repayments
+Record loan repayments

 1. Create a transfer from the borrower's bank account to the lender's for each repayment.